 Pros of Homeschooling from the Library

-Let’s start with the fact that borrowing books of any kind is going to be cheaper than buying, as long as you don’t lose or damage a book causing a fine.
+Let’s start with the fact that borrowing books of any kind are going to be cheaper than buying, as long as you don’t lose or damage a book causing a fine.

 If a book doesn’t live up to the hype you have heard from other homeschoolers, then you can return it, no harm no foul.

-You can easily jump from topic to topic as your child’s interest change.
+You can easily jump from topic to topic as your child’s interests change.
 This is a great way to school interesting and exciting for your kids too.
-Let them pick out books on a certain topic that interest them.
+Let them pick out books on a certain topic that interests them.

 Cons of Homeschooling from the Library

 The biggest problem with homeschooling strictly from the library is that the book you want, the book you need, may not be there.
 The library may not own it.

 The books you want and may need may be checked out and may have a long long waiting list.